-All ports of Myanmar are administered by single organization Myanma Port Authority (MPA) under the management of Ministry of Transport and Communications and MPA is responsible for the monitoring and facilitating policies of the country economy and the ministry to facilitate trade and the seamless flow of goods.
+All ports of Myanmar are administered by single organization Myanma Port Authority (MPA) under the supervision of Ministry of Transport and Communications and MPA is responsible for the monitoring and facilitating policies of the country economy and the ministry to facilitate trade and the seamless flow of goods.
 Law, Rules and regulations regarding port operation and management are promulgated in accordance with the guidelines and instructions of ministry and country.
 Facilitation in collaboration with other government agencies, port operators and port users to ensure the safety of international vessels callings and cargo handlings contributes to raise country income.

 Port administration in Myanmar has been changed from time to time.
 Since 1998, all ports of Myanmar are administered by single organization Myanma Port Authority (MPA) under the management of Ministry of Transport and Communications.
-Nowadays, most of the terminals are under the management of the local and foreign terminal operators with the BOT agreement or JV to MPA.
+Nowadays, most of the terminals are under the management of the local and foreign terminal operators with the PPP scheme: BOT agreement or JV to MPA.
 Regarding the public-private ownership ratio at present, just 5% is under the control of the Port Authority while 95% (by quay lengths of wharf) is operated by private investors in both foreign and local.

 Yangon was a fishing village know by the name of Dagon up to the mid eighteenth-century.
 It was not yet established as a seaport then.
 At that time, ThanLyin, Pathein, Mottama and Pegu were mostly used as seaports.

 In 1775, King Alaung Phaya seized to the territories along the Ayeyarwaddy river and reached Dagon.
 The name Dagon was changed to Yangon by the King.